Handgun effectiveness: One-shot stops

 The only scientifically proven and biologically possible way to guarantee instant incapacitation is through the destruction of the central nervous system or brain.
 This will usually cease all motor-related and voluntary actions.
 If the central nervous system is not damaged or destroyed, there will be no immediate, physiological incapacitation.
 Since a central nervous system hit is very difficult in a dynamic situation, some people will use expanding ammunition or larger calibers.
 These can increase the odds of striking a part of the central nervous system.

 For example, a popular caliber in the United States is .45 ACP.
 It is among the largest practical handgun calibers in use, featuring a .452 in diameter bullet.
 With well-made expanding ammunition, a .452 bullet often expands to .70 caliber or larger.
 With a 9 mm Luger cartridge, the normal .355 bullet may expand to .50 or larger.
 Theoretically, a larger caliber should cause slightly more dangerous wounds.
 However, the unpredictable and uncontrolled nature of handgun use outside a laboratory environment makes this difficult to determine.

 Other situations where a single shot stops an attacker are most likely psychologically based.
 The attacker may be surprised that their subject is armed, and could flee without ever being struck.
-Alternatively, an attacker may be frightened after being shot and decides to disengage rather than press the assault.
+Alternatively, an attacker may be frightened after being shot and decide to disengage rather than press the assault.